yesudas-philiph/Private-registry/README.md

 Assuming the fact that the domain is already pointed to the server IP  and DNS propagation for the same is completed also, please verify the fact that you are running this command from the server that your domain is pointed to.
 >docker container run -it --rm --name certbot -p 80:80 -v "$pwd/certs:/etc/letsencrypt" certbot/certbot certonly --standalone

-after ssl creation certificate location will be displayed in the terminal and container will auto terminate
+after SSL creation certificate location will be displayed in the terminal and the container will auto terminate

 >[root@ip]# docker container run -it --rm --name certbot -p 80:80 -v $(pwd)/certs:/etc/letsencrypt certbot/certbot certonly --standalone
 Saving debug log to /var/log/letsencrypt/letsencrypt.log